The Evolving Story of Canada’s Favorite Female Poker Pro, Kristen Foxen

 Only weeks into school, her then-boyfriend’s roommates invited them to play poker.
 Before she knew it, it was noon the next day.
 Finally, she had found her passion.
 She was in love with the game of poker.
 Kristen began playing in home games, local games, and even online.

 She scoured the pages of poker strategy guides and ebooks.
 Her thirst for knowledge was insatiable.
 Unfortunately, she wasn’t doing all that well in her favorite online games—heads-up SNGs.
-She dabbled in live events, but that was getting her very far either.
-For the first few years, she only scrounged $30-40k in annual profits.
+She dabbled in live events, but that wasn’t getting her very far either.
+Early on, she only scrounged $30-40k in annual profits.
 A positive performance, but not nearly enough to sustain a viable career.

 That’s when she discovered the Supernova Elite program at PokerStars.